gitlabhq/gitlabhq/doc/development/documentation/index.md

 ### Other documentation contributions

 If you find content that is missing, incorrect, or could use improvement, you are welcome to create a merge request labeled `Documentation` within the respective repository.
 This applies both to GitLabbers and anyone else in the wider GitLab community.
-Alternatively, if you are not able to make the necessary changes on your own, you can create an issue.
+Alternatively, if you are not able to make the necessary changes on your own, you can create an issue labeled `Documentation`.

 If the doc exists in both the CE and EE repositories, create the issue or merge request in CE.
 If the doc or feature exists only in the EE repository, create the issue or merge request in EE.

 Whenever you submit a merge request for the documentation, use the "Documentation" MR description template.
 If you're changing documentation locations, use the MR description template called "Change documentation location" instead.

 If you have questions before or while writing documentation, or need a review, you can ask a GitLab technical writer.
 The technical writer assigned to all features' DevOps stages is listed on the [Product Categories page](https://about.gitlab.com/handbook/product/categories/#devops-stage) and also displayed in an automatic reply from DangerBot on any merge request that contains changes to doc files.

-## Documentation structure
+## Documentation template/structure

-Follow the [documentation structure guide](structure.md) for learning how to structure a GitLab doc page.
+Follow the [documentation structure guide](structure.md) for learning how to structure a GitLab doc page and what content it should contain.

 ## Markdown and styles

 [GitLab docs](https://gitlab.com/gitlab-com/gitlab-docs) uses [GitLab Kramdown](https://gitlab.com/gitlab-org/gitlab_kramdown)
 as its markdown engine.
 See the [GitLab Markdown Kramdown Guide](https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/) for a complete Kramdown reference.

-Adhere strictly to the [documentation style guide](styleguide.md).
+Adhere to the [documentation style guide](styleguide.md).
+If a style standard is missing, you are welcome to suggest one via a merge request.

 ## Documentation directory structure